dorjeys3/Walmart_proj/README.md

 Since Random Forest is a Black Box model, we cannot say exactly how these important features will affect the customers decisoin.
 But when put side by side with logistic Regression, the features extracted from GridSearchCV with RandomForest corroborats and supports the findings from the Logistic Regression.

 ## Conclusion
-Since the items were scraped towards winter, most of the displayed items were related to the winter items.

 My models produced a decent F1 score and the features extracted from the Logistic Regression and GridSearchCV with RandomForest Classifier support each other.
 Therefore, my recommendation to Walmart marketing team would be to promote items that are true to size.
 If items fit well, then it is often recommended.
 Additionally, a proper fit is also "comfortable" and my analysis found that "comfort" drives recommendation.
 Whereas, Customer's having to return products due to sizing issues seem to push items to being non-recommended.